Secure and Robust Watermarking for AI-generated Images: A Comprehensive Survey: Evaluation of AI-generated Image Watermarking

 \section{Evaluation of AI-generated Image Watermarking}

-Evaluating the effectiveness of AI-generated image watermarking systems requires standardized measurements that encompass several dimensions of performance.
-This section outlines the essential criteria to evaluate watermarking systems, covering three primary dimensions: The visual quality of the watermarked images, the information-carrying capacity of the watermark, and the statistical reliability of detection and user attribution.
+The effectiveness of AI-generated image watermarking systems should be assessed using standardized metrics that capture multiple dimensions of performance.
+This section outlines the key evaluation criteria, focusing on four primary aspects: (1) the visual quality of watermarked images, (2) the information-carrying capacity of the embedded watermark, (3) the statistical reliability of watermark detection and user attribution, and (4) existing benchmarks within this field.